Your Mood Has a Biology

 Anxious for No Reason

-Your heart races, your mind spirals โ but there's no clear trigger.
+Your heart races, your mind spirals — but there's no clear trigger.

 Mental Fog

 Words escape you mid-sentence.
+You walk into rooms and forget why.
 Focus feels impossible.

 Mood Swings